 Harry will not attend trial opening in legal claim against Sun publisher

-The Duke of Sussex is one of two people, along with former Labour deputy leader Lord Tom Watson, suing News Group Newspapers.
+Prince Harry will not attend opening of high-stakes trial in legal claim against The Sun publisher

-Harry, 40, is expected to return to the UK to give evidence in person in February, the PA news agency understands.
+The Duke of Sussex is one of two people, along Lord Tom Watson, suing News Group Newspapers

-The duke is suing News Group Newspapers (NGN) over allegations of unlawful information gathering, claiming that its journalists and private investigators targeted him.
+Prince Harry, 40, is expected to return to the UK in February to give evidence in person.
+He will allege that he was targeted by journalists and private investigators working for Rupert Murdoch’s newspaper.

 The trial before Mr Justice Fancourt, which has twice been adjourned since the duke began the legal action in 2019, is due to last 10 weeks, with Harry expected to give evidence over several days.

-The judge has previously described the court battle as resembling a campaign between “two obdurate but well-resourced armies” that is taking up “more than an appropriate” amount of court time.
+The trial, presided over by Mr Justice Fancourt, has been delayed twice since the duke launched his case in 2019.
+It is expected to last 10 weeks, with Harry anticipated to give evidence over several days.
+NGN denies any unlawful activity took place at The Sun.

-Several other high-profile figures have settled their cases against NGN, with 39 people settling claims between July and December last year.
+The judge has previously likened the legal battle to a campaign between “two obdurate but well-resourced armies” and noted it has consumed “more than an appropriate” amount of court time.

-In April last year, actor Hugh Grant settled his legal claim after being advised he risked being liable for £10 million in legal costs if his case proceeded to a trial.
+Several prominent figures have already settled claims against NGN.
+Between July and December last year, 39 individuals reached settlements, including actor Hugh Grant, who agreed to resolve his case in April after being warned he risked liability for £10 million in legal costs if it proceeded to trial.

-Others who have settled cases include: actress Sienna Miller; ex-footballer Paul Gascoigne; comic Catherine Tate; radio presenter Chris Moyles; Spice Girl Melanie Chisholm; former Boyzone member Shane Lynch and actor Mathew Horne.
+Other individuals who have settled include actress Sienna Miller, former footballer Paul Gascoigne, comedian Catherine Tate, radio presenter Chris Moyles, Spice Girl Melanie Chisholm, ex-Boyzone member Shane Lynch, and actor Mathew Horne.

-Speaking at The New York Times Dealbook Summit in December, the duke said he sought “truth and accountability” through legal action.
+Speaking at The New York Times DealBook Summit in December, the duke said his legal battle was about “truth and accountability.”

-He said that 1,300 people had settled their claims, adding: “They’ve settled because they’ve had to settle.
+He claimed that 1,300 people had already settled similar claims, adding: “They’ve settled because they’ve had to settle.
 So therefore, one of the main reasons for seeing this through is accountability, because I’m the last person that can actually achieve that.”

-He also said that he had become “professional” at litigation, but hoped “to retire fairly soon in that regard”.
+Harry also remarked that he had become “professional” at litigation but hoped “to retire fairly soon in that regard.”

-A spokesperson for News Group Newspapers (NGN) said: “In 2011, an apology was published by NGN to victims of voicemail interception by the News Of The World.
+A spokesperson for NGN defended the publisher’s position, noting: “In 2011, an apology was published by NGN to victims of voicemail interception by the News of the World.
 The company publicly committed to paying financial compensation and since then has paid settlements to those with claims.

 “In some cases, particularly those relating to The Sun, it has made commercial sense, and in accordance with common litigation practice, for the parties to come to a financial settlement without NGN accepting liability.